 People in their thirties or forties today have most likely been online for two decades and have used digital banking for at least half of that time.
 That is one significant digital footprint.
 More importantly, it’s a business opportunity.

-If Max or Hulu can suggest which show you should watch next, a bank or an insurance company can also track your habits to make you an offer you can’t refuse.
+If Max or Hulu can suggest which show you should watch next, a bank or an insurance company can also track customer behavior to make you an offer you can’t refuse.

 New or existing products in the digital finance sector should use the data they’ve collected over the years to obtain insights into customer behavior.
 By learning about a person’s interests, experiences, and desires, they can tailor their products to each individual.
 For example, each January, you book a hotel in the mountains and buy a ski pass.
 What if, next year, your bank made you a personalized offer for travel insurance?